Share on your favorite

 Writings - A record written down.
 A book.

-Swallow - A species of migratory bird belonging to the swallow family.
+Swallow - A migratory bird of the swallow family.

 Opportunity - A suitable time.